MaterialFuture/covid-19-cli/README.md

-# Covid-19 CLI Tracker
+# Covid-19 Status
-Just a silly little tracker that provides a simple way to get the data for covid-19 to print in your terminal.
+Just a script that helps automate the recieving and parsing of Covid-19 data.

-I built this for myself since I didn't want to rely on an irc bot since I'm not online 24/7, so offline is a must, simplicity, less data usage since my x200 doesn't have the best wifi-card.
+I built this for myself since I didn't want to rely on an irc bot since I'm not online 24/7, so offline is a must, simplicity, less data usage because my x200 doesn't get the best wifi signal when out.

 **Requirements**: This requires `jq` which I recomend having if you consume a lot of data via shell scripts, it makes your life a lot easier.